codepotpl/codepotpl/README.md

 - `docker build --tag codepotpl .` to build image,
 - `docker run -it -p 8080:8080 -e CDPT_HOST="<HOST_HERE>" codepotpl` to run container with exposed port 8080.

+# Static `index.html`

+Just run the server.
+Every time you do this `index.html` will be overridden.